 Inside your DNA there is a bit missing, one little piece of DNA has been lost so you have one less copy than most people.
-It is in the second chapter of your 'instruction book': chromosome two.
-Your missing piece of DNA is called a microdeletion.
+It is in the tenth chapter of your 'instruction book': chromosome ten.
+Your missing piece of DNA is called a deletion or microdeletion.
 Micro means a very little piece, and deletion means a copy is missing.

-Other people also have this missing bit of chromosome two like you.
+Other people also have the missing bit of chromosome ten like you.
 Just like people without this missing piece of DNA, you are all very different from each other.
-Lots of people don't even know they have a piece of chromosome two missing.
+Lots of people don't even know they have a piece of chromosome 10 missing.